-Kendall Jenner’s Post-Pepsi Porn Proposal And Jenner’s Passionate Response
+Kendall Jenner’s Post-Pepsi Porn Proposal And Jenner’s Adamant Response

 Not only that, but, as noted by Daily Star, Pornhub has been after Kendall Jenner to act in one of their porn movies for quite a while already, possibly due to her very well-publicized, glamorous, and free-wheeling lifestyle.
 The site’s desire to work with Jenner may also be partially due to Kendall’s close relation with her sister, Kim Kardashian, who acted in an extremely successful sex tape back in 2007.

 A mere hour later, though, Pornhub was disappointed.
-Jenner did not technically decline the offer, but what she did do might be seen as an even more adamant refusal than a simple “no thank you”: the official Kendall Jenner Twitter blocked Pornhub completely.
+Jenner did not technically decline the offer, but what she did do might be seen as an even more adamant refusal than a simple “no thank you”; the official Kendall Jenner Twitter blocked Pornhub completely.

 Pornhub took Kendall’s passively negative response like champs, posting a screenshot showing Jenner had blocked them accompanied by a humorous caption.